-The recent college admissions scandal raised the hackles of many in America and created a lively discussion around the topic of white privilege and its repercussions on the social fabric.
-The news cycle has come and gone, but the question remains about how the little act of college admissions can demonstrate the overwhelming advantage that white kids have over the children of other ethnicities in all aspects of life.
+The recent college admissions scandal raised the hackles of many in America.
+It created a discussion around white privilege and its effects on society.
+The news cycle has come and gone, but the question remains.
+How does the act of college admissions demonstrate the advantage that white kids have over children of minorities in all aspects of life.
+The scandal has caused an examination of the college admissions process and the existing disparities.

 Better Prep Schools